 Math Journey 4: Trips to Infinity

 This math journey will involve several treks.
 The goal is to get a fuller perspective on the nature of infinity.
 What is it?
 Can we reach it?
-Are there more than one?
-To accomplish the goal we will make several trips using different routes such as numbers, arithmetic, sequences, geometry, and maybe even going around in circles.
+Can it be contained?
+Is there more than one infinity?
+To accomplish the goal we will make several trips employing different modes such as numbers, arithmetic, sequences, geometry, and maybe even going around in circles.

 Pick a number.
 Any number.
 Now name a number that is larger than the number you picked.
 You are able to do this in every case – one reliable method is merely to add one (1) to the number.
 There is no largest number.
 If that is true, then what is infinity?
 Infinity historically has been regarded as both a metaphysical concept and a mathematical limit, but infinity is not a number.
 Let's see how close we can get to it.

 Let's get away from the red ink for a bit and think about protecting our money.
-Another (sad) December event was the breaking of the story that 40 million Target stores customers credit information was hacked.
-Cryptology, the science of making and breaking codes, is a fast-growing and much studied field these days, due in part to the growing use of electronics and etail in business.
+These days we commonly hear stories of thousands if not millions of people having private information stolen – this in spite of the security measures taken.
+Cryptology, the science of making and breaking codes, is a fast-growing and much studied field these days, and it is a necessity in e-commerce and other online transactions.
 Codes that protect account information can be made safer but not unbreakable.
 The degree of safety is related to cost and is therefore a business decision.

 One simple code is a type of puzzle that many people solve every day – the cryptogram.
 This puzzle encodes a message by swapping out each letter for a different one in the alphabet.
 The new lineup is called the replacement alphabet, and it changes from one message to the next.
 How many different alphabets are there?
 A basic formula in mathematics tells us there are